stbenjam/foreman_abrt/README.md

   ```

 - **WORKAROUND**: The `rubygem-ffi` package from `puppetlabs-dependencies`
-  causes aggregation to fail.
-The same package in EPEL contains fix, however
+  repository (which Katello uses) causes aggregation to fail.
+The same package
-  the one from puppetlabs has higher release so it gets installed.
+  in EPEL contains fix, however the one from puppetlabs has higher release so
+  it gets installed.

   You need to downgrade it to the EPEL version;
   ```